 GDP Growth Rate in Norway averaged 0.60 percent from 1978 until 2021, reaching an all time high of 4.30 percent in the third quarter of 2020 and a record low of -4.60 percent in the second quarter of 2020.
 This page provides - Norway GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Norway GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-GDP Growth Rate in Norway is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Norway to stand at 0.40 in 12 months time.
-In the long-term, the Norway GDP Growth Rate is projected to trend around 0.50 percent in 2020, according to our econometric models.
+GDP Growth Rate in Norway is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway GDP Growth Rate is projected to trend around 0.60 percent in 2022 and 0.50 percent in 2023, according to our econometric models.